9 Tips to Fit Vocals into Your Mix

 In any case, something about taking the drums away really works for me, and I’m able to get the appropriate interplay between the vocals and instruments without paying attention to rushing, thwacking transients.

 I share my idiosyncratic methods to highlight that we all have idiosyncratic methods, just as we all hear sound differently.
 However, the importance of the vocal is not sacrificed to my quirks.
-In your own methods, always aim to preserve this most vital element while you’re judging your mix.
+In your own methods, always aim to preserve this most vital element while you’re judging and tweaking your mix.

 If you were to base your method of operation on tutorials and videos alone, you’d think every vocal needs EQ, de-essing, compression, reverb, and delay.
 You might even think there’s a specific order to it: subtractive EQ first, compression, then an EQ boost, some de-essing, followed by additional effects—but this misses context.
 Your vocal might have been recorded with the perfect amount of compression already, so why would you squash it further?